Wajeeh007/ecommerce_store_app/README.md

 # ecommerce_store

-A new Flutter project to practice full stack development.
+A new Flutter project to practice backend development.

+This project is not yet complete and under construction